gmcn42/mt32-pi-control/README.md

   -t/--mt32-txt "Some text": Send an MT-32 text display SysEx.
   -T/--sc55-txt "Some text": Send an SC-55 text display SysEx.
   -P/--sc55-bmp FILE.BMP: Display a 16x16 1bpp BMP on the screen.
 (SC-55 SysEx)
+  -X/--sc55-btxt "SomeText": Display a string on the screen as a Bitmap using the
+                             miniwi 4x8 font.
+Max.
+8 characters (SC-55)
   -N/--negative: Reverse image color.
 Use with '-P/--sc55-bmp'.
   -M/--midi "C0 01 C0 DE": Send a list of custom MIDI bytes.
 ```